slipstream/SlipStreamDocumentation/docs/advanced_tutorial/components-1.rst

       resources.
 Ignore this recipe for now, you'll learn more about it in the application scaling chapter later.

+   - Pre-Scale
+      Runs on the node instance before scale IaaS action (any vertical (subject to implementation by connector) and only horizontal down scaling).
+      Ignore this recipe for now, you'll learn more about it in the application scaling chapter later.

+   - Post-Scale
+      Runs on the node instance after scale IaaS action (only after vertical scaling (subject to implementation by connector)).
+Ignore this recipe for now, you'll learn more about it in the application scaling chapter later.

 Using the recipe for installing the nginx server from before, add the following to the "Pre-install" recipe::

     #!/bin/bash -xe
     apt-get update -y

 which will update the configuration of the package manager.

 Then add the package "nginx" to the "Install packages" recipe.
 Nginx is a high-performance web server.

 In the "Post-install" recipe, we want to create our customized welcome page, ensure that the nginx server is started, and that nginx always